 Peer Support Groups

-We currently offer two peer led support groups.
-Due to COVID concerns, all our support groups now meet via ZOOM.
+We currently offer three peer led support groups that meet via Zoom.

-Borderlands is open to TGI people and to those who are exploring whether a TGI identity is a good description of their experience.
+Borderlands is open to Trans/Gender Diverse/Intersex (TGI) people and to those who are exploring whether a TGI identity is a good description of their experience.

-Our Non-Binary Borderlands group is open to people who are non-binary or exploring if a non-binary identity is a good description of their experience.
+Nonbinary Borderlands is open to people who are non-binary or exploring if a non-binary identity is a good description of their experience.

 Ground Rules for All Groups